EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.hist_ofplot

 calculate histograms of the X and Y axis of the data in current figure.
 Package: plot Description: Given an existing plot, calculate histograms of the X and Y axis of the data in current figure axis.
-The x-axis histogram
+The x-axis histogram is displayed below the current plot, and the y-axis histogram